jdleesmiller/wedding/README.md

 By default, the app will run on http://localhost:3000

-The admin interface is on http://localhost:3000/admin
+The admin interface is on http://localhost:3000/admin.
+Once you are logged into the admin, you can go to Admin Users, find the default admin user, and change its email address, if you like (you will need to re-enter the password).

 To access the database: